russloewe/GnomeSlayer/README.md

 ##### graphics

-    draw room, player's character, and maybe doors, items, and monsters.

-    draw();
+     init();

+   start the graphics engine.

+    draw(struct room * currentroom);

    Call functions to draw the room and stuff in the room.

 ##### input

-     handle key events
      get_input();
 Will generate a move for the player.
 Like if the player wants to go right, the input() function will return MOVE_RIGHT, then that is passed to the action module as (PLAYER, MOVE_RIGHT), from there it will call the subfunctions such as move_right().
 The player will also be able to fight if there is something there to fight.